Aluf: Rank order of aluf and its derivatives

-Rav aluf is usually translated as "lieutenant general", although it is the most senior rank in the IDF.
+Rav aluf, usually translated as "lieutenant general", is the most senior rank in the IDF.
 The rank is given only to the Chief of the General Staff, so there can only be one active rav aluf under normal circumstances.
 However this can change in a time of war.
 During the Yom Kippur War in 1973, retired Rav Aluf Haim Bar-Lev was recalled into service, replacing Shmuel Gonen as the commander of the southern theater.
 Thus, along with Chief of the General Staff David Elazar (who had succeeded Bar-Lev in that position the previous year), there were two rav alufs in active service.

-Israel is essentially a land and air power, with the navy receiving less than five percent of the military budget.
-The three forces have the same ranks, although separate naval ranks were used for a short time in the 1950s; an officer who would be a OF-7, major general, air vice-marshal, or rear admiral elsewhere is an aluf in any of the Israeli forces.
+The three Israeli military forces, land and air power, and navy have the same ranks, although separate naval ranks were used for a short time in the 1950s; an officer who would be a OF-7, major general, air vice-marshal, or rear admiral elsewhere is an aluf in any of the Israeli forces.

-The non-Hebrew word "general" was also adopted into Hebrew (גנרל), and is used to refer to the generals of foreign armies.
-It can also be used colloquially in reference to a senior Israeli officer, in a derogatory sense implying that the officer in question is over-officious, incompetent, or involved in internecine power struggles with other officers, sometimes referred to as the "war of the generals" (מלחמת הגנרלים), to the neglect of proper military duties.
-For example, former Israeli Labor Party chairman Amir Peretz, criticized in a speech two other party members who both held the rank of (retired) aluf: former Vice-Chief of the General Staff, Aluf Matan Vilnai and former Commander of the Israeli Navy, Aluf Ami Ayalon, referring to them (and other former senior officers of the IDF) as "the generals and admirals":

-"I look around me, and hear the voices, I look and I don't believe.
-Whenever a party does not win the status of a ruling party, the most respectable post is the Defense Ministry.
-And I hear the generals, and the admirals say: 'Why the Defense Ministry?'
-I hear the voices, and I am happy with myself, because this means we succeeded in changing the agenda in the State of Israel.
-The revolution is that a social general is no longer ruled out from being a minister of defense, and our generals yearn to deal with social issues."